Jason Itzler

-Jason Lubell Itzler (né Sylk; born February 23, 1967), also known as Mr. Based, is an American livestreamer, felon, and former prostitution ringleader.
+Jason Lubell Itzler (né Sylk; born February 23, 1967), also known as Mr. Based, is an American livestreamer, felon, and former prostitution ringleader and pornographer.
 Itzler has an extensive criminal record, having been imprisoned multiple times for drug crimes, prostitution, assault, and money laundering and having been charged with aggravated assault with a weapon, burglary, and stalking in Florida.

 Early life and education

-Jason Lubell Itzler was born as Jason Lubell Sylk and is the only son of Ronnie Lubell and Leonard Allen Sylk.
-Itzler is Jewish.
-Following his parents’ divorce, Itzler moved to New York with his mother.
+Jason Lubell Itzler was born as Jason Lubell Sylk and is the only son of Leonard Allen Sylk and Ronnie Lubell.
+Itzler is of Jewish descent.
+Following his parents' divorce, Itzler moved to New York with his mother.
 While growing up, Jason was influenced by his grandfather, Nathan Lubell, who was a founding partner in the Riviera in Las Vegas.
-Jason's mother remarried Ron Itzler, a lawyer in the firm of Fischbein, Badillo, Wagner, and Itzler, and so the family moved to the suburbs in New Jersey.
-Jason attended a number of private schools, including the Elisabeth Morrow School, the Dwight-Englewood School, and the Hotchkiss School.
+Jason's mother remarried a lawyer, Ron Itzler, and they later moved to the suburbs of New Jersey.
+Itzler attended a number of private schools in his youth, including the Elisabeth Morrow School, the Dwight-Englewood School, and the Hotchkiss School.
 Jason spent many of his evenings at the New York Friars Club, and summers in the Catskills, where he worked as a cabana boy at the Concord Hotel.

+When his parents got divorced, Itzler lost connection with his biological father and grew extremely close to his mother.
+Itzler often spoke of how beautiful his mother was and often referred to her as "the original MILF".

+Itzler's adoptive father, Ron Itzler later spoke on the topic of his adopted son, "You have to be ready for anything when it comes to Jason.
+Nothing surprises me anymore."
-Jason graduated from The George Washington University with a degree in political science and art history.

-Itzler enrolled in the Shepard Broad College of Law in the late 1980s and graduated with a J.D. in 1993.
-Itzler never took the Bar exam.
+Itzler graduated from George Washington University with a degree in political science and art history.
+Itzler later enrolled in the Shepard Broad College of Law in the late 1980s and graduated with a J.D. in 1993.
+Itzler claimed at times to be an attorney, but never took the Bar exam.